TrustLevel/Cardano-DeFi-Smart-Contracts/README.md

 ## Usage

-Will be explained, once the repository is finished!
+Will be explained, once the repository will be finished and ready to use.

 ## Contributing